jithin-renji/ClaireUTILS/README.md

 # ClaireUTILS

-An **extremely** minimal set of core utilities for Linux/UNIX like systems.
+An **extremely** minimal set of core utilities for UNIX-like systems.
-(works in Linux and FreeBSD at the moment)
+(runs on Linux and FreeBSD at the moment)

 ### Requirements

-1. GCC/Clang (any recent version should work)
+1. GCC or Clang (any recent version should work)
-2. GNU make/Berkeley make (same as above)
+2. GNU make or Berkeley make (same as above)

 ### Build